 - Notice and Note Close Reading Strategies by Kylene Beers and Bob Probst for both fiction and nonfiction texts

 - Common Core Writing Book by Gretchen Owocki

 - The Common Core Companion by Jim Burke

 Teachers create and utilize quarterly curriculum maps aligned to the Maryland's College and Career Readiness Standards.
-The curriculum maps are theme based and include a variety of instructional activities that serve to support the PARCC framework.

 High School English Language Arts (ELA)

 All high school English teachers participate in job embedded professional learning opportunities as well as county-wide professional development days throughout the school year.
 The professional development focuses on the Maryland College and Career Ready Standards with an emphasis on reading and writing strategies to improve student achievement.
 Teachers work with coaches on an individual basis and in collaborative groups to build instructional strategies by examining current realities informed by data and reviewing the latest best practices in literacy instruction.
 Professional Development focuses include:

 - Notice and Note Close Reading Strategies by Kylene Beers and Rob Probst for both fiction and nonfiction texts